urlstechie/urlchecker-action/README.md

         # Choose whether to include file with no URLs in the prints.
         print_all: false

+        # Choose whether to print a more verbose end summary with files and broken URLs.
+        verbose: true

         # The timeout seconds to provide to requests, defaults to 5 seconds
         timeout: 5